 2. Plan the garden.
 Once you know the dimensions of the cutting garden and the sun angles of the new bed, you can draw a design based on plant heights and bloom times.
 Plan for dense plantings with a mixture of color, stem lengths and textures that will bloom in spring, summer and fall.
 Be sure to draw a plan that avoids gaps.
 Remember your goal: It’s to produce flowers to create great looks indoors, not in the cutting garden itself.
 Be creative in your design and be sure to include your favorite shrubs, annuals, perennials, herbs and bulbs.

 3. Prepare the soil.
 The cutting garden should have the same rich soil as your other garden beds.
-Add humus in the form of compost, peat moss, or chopped leaves to a depth of eight-10 inches to improve clay or sandy soil.
+Add humus in the form of compost, peat moss or chopped leaves to a depth of 8-10 inches to improve clay or sandy soil.

 4. Plant the garden.
 Plant in rows according to your plan.
 This will provide for the easiest access and reduce the time and effort needed to weed, feed, thin, fertilize, deadhead and harvest.
 If you wind up with unintended gaps, fill in with annuals or herbs.